raboof/akka-typed-distributed-state-blog/README.md

 - [Part 4](https://www.lightbend.com/blog/how-to-distribute-application-state-with-akka-cluster-part-4-the-source-code) - Source Code: In our final installment, we do a deep dive into our Scala source code.

 ----------------
+## Update: August, 11, 2021
+- created branch `mread-add-grpc-endpoint` to illustrate how to leverage both Akka HTTP and Akka gRPC APIs bound to the same port.
+This branch will be merged to `main` once I've had a chance to add multi-jvm tests, and update the blog.

 ## Update: August, 6, 2021
 - fixed deprecation warnings